wifisensing/PicoScenes-Manual/source/scenarios.rst

 Preliminary: How to specify which device we'd like to use?
 -----------------------------------------------------------------------------

-This was not a problem for the previous CSI tools, because they only support one device.
+This is not a problem for the previous CSI tools, because they only support one single device.
-In order to support multi-NIC concurrent operation in PicoScenes, a reliable and easy-to-use device (Wi-Fi NIC and SDR) naming/ID system is required.
-We propose easy and intuitive solutions for both the commercial Wi-Fi NICs and SDR.
+For PicoScenes, in order to support multi-NIC concurrent operation, a reliable and easy-to-use device naming protocol (for both the commercial Wi-Fi NIC and SDR devices) is required.

 For Commercial Wi-Fi NICs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~